<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=1043001&amp;fmt=gif">

 Billing

-RIS offer access to detailed financial information and record-keeping services.
-Automated claims and electronic payments are also flowed through the system.
+RIS offers access to detailed financial information and record-keeping services.
+Automated claims and electronic payments also flow through the system.

 Advantages of Utilizing Radiology Information Systems